CloudNationHQ/az-cn-go-wammcp/README.md

 make build

-## Example Queries
+## Example Prompts

 **Once configured, you can ask any agentic agent that supports additional MCP servers:**

-Search all network related modules.
+**Networking**

+Show all networking modules grouped by category (core networking, connectivity, name resolution, private access, security, ingress/egress, monitoring), including submodules.

+List modules related to vnet based on shared tags/resources, and include brief descriptions.

+Regarding the previous question, how does evh relate to vnet?

+**Module Info**

-Show module info for vnet and show required variables.
+Show module info for vnet and highlight only the required variables.

-Show example usage for storage with private link.
+Show module info for kv and list all resources it creates.

+**Examples**

+List all examples for terraform-azure-aa.

+List the examples for sa, then open the example that demonstrates a private endpoint (private link) and show all files.

+For terraform-azure-func, list examples and open the private-endpoint example in full code.

+**AST Pattern Compare (block‑aware)**

-Compare dynamic "identity" across all modules and show only the ones that are different in code.
+Compare dynamic "identity" across modules and show one example per unique pattern, with full code.

-Search inside the vwan module for any resources that manage nat rules and show it.
+Compare resource "azurerm_private_endpoint" across all modules and show full resource blocks.

+Show lifecycle blocks that set ignore_changes (pattern: lifecycle has:ignore_changes) with full code.

+In vnet, show dynamic "delegation" blocks with full code, and summarize the service_delegation name/actions.

+**Focused Code Queries**

-Search code for dynamic "delegation" in vnet and show it.
+Search code for key vault/keyvault access_policy and show matching files and snippets.

-Show module info for keyvault and list all resources.

-List all examples for automation account.

-Search code for validation { in the private endpoint module.

-Search code for for_each = merge(flatten and name the modules.
+Find modules that use for_each = merge(flatten(...)) and list the module names and file paths.

-Sync modules.

-Sync updates modules.
+In vwan and vgw, show resource "azurerm_vpn_gateway_nat_rule" with full blocks.

+In vnet, show dynamic "delegation" with full blocks.

+**Sync and Maintenance**

+Run a full sync of all modules and report the job ID; then show the sync status for that job ID.

+Run an incremental sync (updates only) and report the job ID; then show the sync status for that job ID.

+**Tips**
+`
+For AST mode, include quotes around types/labels in the pattern: resource "azurerm_...", dynamic "identity", lifecycle Add attribute filters with has: to narrow results: resource "azurerm_" has:lifecycle.ignore_changes dynamic "identity" has:identity_ids
+Use show_full_blocks: true when you want the exact HCL code, or leave it false for a compact table.
+`

 ## Notes